 So that's why I do a podcast in that style.

-That's why the book is called the way I heard it.
+That's why the book is called The Way I Heard It.

-But it was my mother who you met who encouraged me to uh interrupt these biographies of famous people I'd never known with true stories of my own life that in some way rhymed with these people and maybe explained why I chose to write about the people I wrote about.
+But it was my mother who you met who encouraged me to interrupt these biographies of famous people I'd never known with true stories of my own life that in some way rhymed with these people and maybe explained why I chose to write about the people I wrote about.

 And the result is the book you have.